-Turning 30 isn’t the first major milestone in our adult lives.
+Turning 30 isn’t the first major milestone in our adult lives–at least not if you ask astronomy.
 Somewhere between 27 and 29, your Saturn Returns, making you ask the questions “who am I and what am I doing with my life?”

 These questions might feel like you’re stranded on the dark side of the moon, but just as the planets shake things up they also remind us there is a light side to everything.